Support for XA transactions is

 recent client library.
 Older client libraries also will work.

-Currently, among the MySQL Connectors, MySQL Connector/J 5.0.0 and higher supports XA directly, by means of a class interface that handles the XA SQL statement interface for you.
+Among the MySQL Connectors, MySQL Connector/J 5.0.0 and higher supports XA directly, by means of a class interface that handles the XA SQL statement interface for you.

 XA supports distributed transactions, that is, the ability to permit multiple separate transactional resources to participate in a global transaction.
 Transactional resources often are RDBMSs but may be other kinds of resources.